ronismaili/ronismaili/README.md

 ### Hi there 👋 thanks for coming by!

-I am Ron Ismaili from North Macedonia and I am an aspiring data scientist!
+I am Ron Ismaili from North Macedonia and I am an aspiring data scientist.

+Currently I'm studying Computer Sciences at the South East European University in Tetovo.

 <!--
 **RonIsmaili/RonIsmaili** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.